MicrosoftDocs/sdk-api/sdk-api-src/content/shlobj_core/nf-shlobj_core-shaddtorecentdocs.md

 ---
 UID: NF:shlobj_core.SHAddToRecentDocs
 title: SHAddToRecentDocs function (shlobj_core.h)
 description: Notifies the system that an item has been accessed, for the purposes of tracking those items used most recently and most frequently.
-This function can also be used to clear all usage data.
+This function can also be used to clear all usage data.helpviewer_keywords: ["SHAddToRecentDocs","SHAddToRecentDocs function [Windows Shell]","_win32_SHAddToRecentDocs","shell.SHAddToRecentDocs","shlobj_core/SHAddToRecentDocs"]
 old-location: shell\SHAddToRecentDocs.htm
 tech.root: shell
 ms.assetid: 84e065e6-b68d-4303-b98b-3f8507539468